wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 <iframe width="100%" height="500" name="iframe" src="/posts/014_using_pg_bouncer/cups_vs_mugs.html"></iframe>

 Now think of an office that only has 10 mugs in the cupboard.
 THe first 10 employees to arrive grab these mugs, pour their coffee and take them to their desks.
 Instead of returning them when they are done, they keep these mugs all day so they can re-fill them with new coffe througouth the day.
 Other employees that arrive later in the day use plastic cups instead, creating unnecessary litter.
+Or even worse, if there are no plastic cups left, they may not get to drink coffe at all!

 A much better approach is if the employees with a mug could return them to the cupboard when they are done (after cleaning them of course!), so other people can use them in between.
 When they want to serve themselves another coffee, they go back to the cupboard and pick one of the available mugs.